payya4/CRISPR_Genomics_Analysis_Pipeline/Workflow_Timeline.md

 - Identification of genes associated with specific traits, particularly CRISPR systems.
 - Functional insights into significant genes through COG and GO annotations.

-### Package Installation

-Lists all the packages used in the project and their versions.
-Detailed instructions for installing each package are provided, ensuring that users can set up their environment correctly.

 ## Package Versions Needed

 ### Bioinformatics Tools